-Maxwell K. Kopper joined PMKC in June 2016, and became a partner on November 1, 2019.
+Maxwell K. Kopper joined PMK in June 2016, and became a partner on November 1, 2019.
 As part of the firm’s litigation section, he represents clients addressing construction, business, real estate, and community association governance disputes on Oahu and the neighbor islands.

 Kopper previously served as an associate with the Honolulu law firm of O’Connor Playdon & Guben LLP, focusing on construction and insurance litigation.
 He handled all aspects of civil litigation, including alternative dispute resolution, trials and appeals.